-Functional Knee Positioning is achieved by use of CT-based preoperative plan based on the patient anatomy and acknowledging proxies for knee fun Intraoperatively, the surgeon has the ability to as tissue laxities and adjust the placement of implants to achieve the final position before cuts are made using AccuStopTM haptic technology.
+Functional Knee Positioning is achieved by use of the 3D CT-based preoperative plan based on the patient's bony anatomy and acknowledging proxies for knee function.
+Intraoperatively, the surgeon has the ability to assess soft tissue laxities and adjust the placement of implants to achieve the final position before cuts are made using AccuStopTM haptic technology.